rudra012/rudra012/README.md

 ### HELLO Shailesh Rudra HERE!

-I am Sr. Software Developer working at Larsen and Tubro Infotech Pune.
+I working as a Project Lead at Persistent Systems at Pune.

 For more details please check [HERE](https://shailesh-rudra.herokuapp.com/)